LaunchCodeEducation/java-web-development/src/chapters/sql-part1/queries.rst

 """""""""""""""""""""""""""""""""""

 We can also create a table from another table.
-When doing so, the new table will also include any existing data from the origin table.
+When doing so, the new table will also include any existing data from the original table.

 Mary is also planning a vow renewal for Mr. and Mrs. Johnson.
 Since the Johnsons haven't made any new friends in the past 5 years, they want the guest list to be the exact same.